Violin Concerto (Sibelius): Recent history of the 1904 version

 In 2020, Robert Lienau Musikverlag produced the first published version of the original 1904 version of the Violin Concerto.

 Music

 This is the only concerto that Sibelius wrote, though he composed several other smaller-scale pieces for solo instrument and orchestra, including the six Humoresques for violin and orchestra.

 One noteworthy feature of the work is the way in which an extended cadenza for the soloist takes on the role of the development section in the sonata form first movement.
-Donald Tovey described the final movement as a "polonaise for polar bears".
-However, he was not intending to be derogatory, as he went on: "In the easier and looser concerto forms invented by Mendelssohn and Schumann I have not met a more original, a more masterly, and a more exhilarating work than the Sibelius violin concerto".

 Much of the violin writing is purely virtuosic, but even the most showy passages alternate with the melodic.

 This concerto is generally symphonic in scope, departing completely from the often lighter, "rhythmic" accompaniments of many other concertos.
+Donald Tovey regarded the concerto as an unparalleled example of this styling and wrote that he had "not met a more original, a more masterly, and a more exhilarating work than the Sibelius violin concerto".